-Because asphalt cement is sticky, and its viscosity increases as it cools, the nozzles of the spray bar are susceptible to clogging from stiff asphalt as well as grass and weeds which may be picked up during construction.
+Because asphalt is sticky, and its viscosity increases when it cools, the nozzles of the spray bar are susceptible to clogging from stiff asphalt as well as grass and weeds which may be picked up during construction.
 Prior to beginning a seal coat project, the nozzles of the spray bar should be inspected and cleared of any debris.
-The emulsion must be heated to approximately 150 degrees F. (66 deg.
-C.) so that viscosity of the old binder in the nozzles can be reduced enough to prevent clogging.
+The emulsion must be heated to approximately 150° F (66°C) so that viscosity of the old binder in the nozzles can be reduced enough to prevent clogging.
 During construction, the spray pattern should be checked often and any noticeable blockage should be cleared immediately.